Arithmetic for IT

 Project is structured to enable each and every single student to find themselves a working cryptosystem (as naive as it might be) by deadline.

-Uses built-in int types.
-Implementing GCD, Bézout, (modular) exponentiations, primality and pseudo-primality tests, brute force generating primes with specific properties, encoding/decoding message, Caesar, RSA and ElGamal cryptosystems.
+types.
+Implementing GCD, Bézout, (modular) exponentiations, primality and pseudo-primality tests, brute force generating primes with specific properties, encoding/decoding message, Caesar, RSA and ElGamal cryptosystems.- Level 2

 Observe that Level 2 implementation is highly time consuming.
 Try out the use of a an efficient data structure available within the module Zarith implemeting big integers.
 This stage is mostly about reading documentation, understanding the alcotest testing framework and thoroughly testing your code.